Guide to the Painted Hills: Oregon’s John Day Fossil Beds NM

 It’s a good idea to call ahead whenever you’re planning to stop at a small-town establishment.

-• Watch Your Step: It’s tempting to veer off the trail and explore the amazing fossil beds.
+It’s tempting to veer off the trail and explore the amazing fossil beds.
 However, the fossil beds are actually quite fragile.
 Use the opportunity to teach your kids about the value of preservation and scholarship.

 Beautiful but fragile soils at Painted Hills unit.

-• Get Your Kids Ready: Your trip is a valuable opportunity to get your kids interested in science and technology.
-However, the Fossil Beds provide an enormous amount of information to take in (and teach)!
 Get your kids involved and excited early on so that they’ll be ready to explore what they’ve been learning about.
 A Lost World: The John Day Fossil Beds is a book written especially for young children (3-7 years).
 This digital book is an easy way to get your kids curious and excited about the Painted Hills and the John Day Fossil Beds.

 Our Kindle book is a great way to get your kids ready for your trip to the John Day Fossil Beds.

-A Roadtrip to Remember
+A roadtrip to remember

-© Copyright Brian A. Warren 2022.
+© Copyright Brian A. Warren 2022-2025.
+Updated June 11, 2025.

 Pin this for later.